opf/openproject/docs/user-guide/team-planner/README.md

 Next, add specific work packages to your planner.
 Do this by pressing the "+ add existing" button" we introduced in step 2 of the main view overview.
 Once you press the "+ add existing" button, start typing the name of the work package you are looking to add.
 Once found, drag & drop the work package strip.
 Should the work package have a duration exceeding the current 1 or 2 week view, a horizontal scroll bar will display, with which it is possible to scroll to the end date of the longest running work package.

 **Note: You can only add existing work packages here.
-If you need to create some first, create them in teh work package module as new work packages cannot be created from the team planner module.**
+If you need to create some first, create them in the work package module as new work packages cannot be created from the team planner module.**